dgoffredo/okra/README.md

 and additionally into database operations that a CRUD language can then use to generate CRUD code.

+Currently only MySQL 5.6 is implemented.

 #### `lib/`
-[lib](lib) contains code independent of a particular CRUD language or SQL dialect.
+[lib](lib) contains code independent of any particular CRUD language or SQL dialect.

 #### `schemas/`